Steinhagen/nixvim/README.md

 - `indent-blankline.nix`: Configures the Indent Blankline plugin for displaying indentation levels.
 - `todo-comments.nix`: Configures the Todo Comments plugin for highlighting TODO comments.
 - `copilot-chat.nix`: Configures the Copilot Chat plugin for interacting with GitHub Copilot.
+- `ollama.nix`: Configures the Ollama plugin for interacting with different models.
 - `navic.nix`: Configures the Navic plugin, shows the current code context.

 ### UI Plugins